-Callback functions are usually attached to asynchronous functions so that when the asynchronous function returns with a value, the callback function would accept the value and run with the value.
-Definitely not the Hussein Bolt type of running, but if you think of it that way, consider “value” to be the baton in a relay race 😉.
+Callback functions are usually attached to asynchronous functions so that when the asynchronous function returns with a value, the callback function would automatically get executed with the return value.

 It would make more sense help to add practical use cases of asynchronous functions.